kcmerrill/writing/Knight Walker/Chapter 3 - Stranger & Stranger.md

 How the heck did blood get under my fingernails?
 What exactly was the call about?
 What was the noise my neighbors heard?

 About a half hour had passed and officer McCarthy came back to the car door where I was situated.
-I noticed while I was waiting another cop had pulled up next to my house and out came a small female figure holding a piece of paper.
+I noticed while I was waiting another cop had pulled up next to my house and out came a small red headed female figure holding a piece of paper.
 She handed it to officer McCarthy.
 Giving it a few glances he looked it up and down and then to me.

 He began to slowly walk to where I was seated.